mnlipp/jgrapes/TcpEchoApp.md

 when an event is delivered to a handler, the channel that it is associated with is the `IOSubchannel` that the event was fired on.

-In our example application, the `TcpServer` creates a new `IOSubchannel` instance (with `networkChannel` as "main" channel) for each incoming connection (a sample instance is shown as `connectionChannel` in the object diagram).
+In our example application, the `SocketServer` creates a new `IOSubchannel` instance (with `networkChannel` as "main" channel) for each incoming connection (a sample instance is shown as `connectionChannel` in the object diagram).
 The server then fires all